Skip to Content

 This is another great tour for beginner riders!
 This one-hour horseback riding tour gets you outside to see the beautiful Banff landscape.
 On this tour, you have the option of choosing to ride along the Spray River or the Bow River.
 Both are gorgeous areas, so it’s really a win either way!

-Choosing to ride along the Bow River makes this tour unique from the other one-hour tour option.
+Choosing to ride along the Bow River makes this tour unique from the other one-hour tour options.
 The Bow River area leads you to the natural sulfur hot springs and loops around a deep marsh.
 From this trail, you’ll catch glimpses of Mt.
 Norquay and the Cascade Mountains.
 There is so much wildlife in this area, so you’ll likely spot some as well!

 Why We Book Tours with Viator